10 Complete Vegan Proteins for an Incomplete World

 Quinoa - Protein: 8 grams per cup, cooked

-This fun little seed is so packed full of goodness that they call it a superfood (all of the other grains are waaaay jealous).
+This fun little seed is so packed full of goodness that they call it a superfood (all of the other seeds are waaaay jealous).
 It’s loaded with fiber, iron, B6, and so much more – including protein, of course.
 Sub it for rice in almost any dish or dive into this bomb Quinoa & Pecan Salad that ups the ante with disease fighting cranberries.

 Soy - Protein: 20-30 grams per cup